microfeed/microfeed/README.md

 * You need to have a Cloudflare account.
 If you don't, please [sign up on Cloudflare.com](https://dash.cloudflare.com/sign-up) for free.
 * You'd better have a GitHub account.
 If you don't, please [sign up on GitHub.com](https://github.com/signup) for free.

-### Step 1: Fork FeedKit repo to your GitHub
+### Step 1: Fork microfeed repo to your GitHub

-Click on [https://github.com/ListenNotes/FeedKit/fork](https://github.com/ListenNotes/FeedKit/fork) to fork the FeedKit repo.
+Click on [https://github.com/microfeed/microfeed/fork](https://github.com/microfeed/microfeed/fork) to fork the microfeed repo.

 You may modify the code in your forked repo in the future.
 But most likely, you won't need to touch the code at all.